b0tting/wlsdecrypter/README.md

 # WLSDECRYPTER
 Oracle WebLogic has stored all of it's password in AES cryptstrings.
 As expected, these are reversible if the key is known.
 And given a Weblogic installation, it is, in the SerializedSystemIni.dat file.

-There are a few blogs that document how to unroll these passwords.
-This script will do this for you, decrypting every password it can find in the Weblogic configuration files.
+This script will attempt to parse all of the WebLogic configuration files, decrypting every password it can find showing the configuration file and location of the ciphertext.
 ```
-wlst.sh wlsdecryptor.py /data/domains/basedomain
+wlst.sh wlsdecryptor.py /data/domains/mydomain
 Initializing WebLogic Scripting Tool (WLST) ...

 Welcome to WebLogic Server Administration Scripting Shell